-Valid acts issued by local and other courts, subject to appellation proceedings, and judicial acts issued by a specialized panel of judges of the Supreme Court of the Republic of Kazakhstan may be reviewed in cassation proceedings by the Supreme Court of the Republic of Kazakhstan.
+Valid acts in relation to civil matters issued by local and other courts subject to appellation proceedings, and judicial acts issued by the Supreme Court of the Republic of Kazakhstan subject to the rules of the court of first instance may be reviewed in cassation proceedings by the Supreme Court of the Republic of Kazakhstan.

-A cassation petition or protest against a judicial act issued by a local court may be filed within six months from its effective date.
+A cassation petition or protest against any of the aforementioned judicial acts issued by a local or another court may be filed within six months from its effective date.